Esri/calcite-app-components/PROJECT_GUIDELINES.md

 ##### i18n

 Components should require as a few text translations as possible.
-In general lets users supply text values via slots and attributes.
-The lets user handle translations with their apps.
+In general, this allows users to supply text values via slots and attributes and handle translations within their apps.

-If you component involves formatting numbers or dates use the [`Intl` APIs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) for formating the display of numbers and dates in your component.
+If your component involves formatting numbers or dates use the [`Intl` APIs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) for formating the display of numbers and dates in the component.

-To add RTL support to your components you should use the internal `getElementDir` helper to apply the `dir` attribute to your component.
-This means that your components `dir` attribute will always match the documents `dir`.
+To add RTL support to your components, use the internal `getElementDir` helper to apply the `dir` attribute to the component.
+That way, the `dir` attribute of the component will always match that of the document.

 ```tsx
 import { Component, Host, Element, h} from "@stencil/core";